 Five stride jumps into the pit

 Using a Five stride-controlled run in performing the "take-off drill", detailed above, landing in the pit in the blocking position.

 Focus on the final three strides

 Nine or eleven stride jumps into the pit

-Using a nine or eleven stride-controlled run in focus on the:
+Using a nine or eleven stride-controlled run-up focus on the:

 A take-off board can be used to provide the extra height to allow additional time for the athlete to focus on the flight phase technique